 Can Watching Football Teach Me About Recovery?

 There is an addiction treatment method for recovering alcoholics and addicts called Recovery Dynamics.
-It was created by a practical, wise old alcoholic, with some of the best professionals in the field of recovery.
-Recovery Dynamics uses the Twelve Steps of Alcoholic Anonymous as a modality for treatment, not just as an afterthought.
+It was created by a practical, wise old alcoholic with some of the best professionals in the field of recovery.
+Recovery Dynamics uses the Twelve Steps of Alcoholics Anonymous as a modality for treatment, not just as an afterthought.
 There are many excellent exercises in the manual; this is one of my favorites for working with groups of addicts and alcoholics.

 Can Watching Football Really Teach Me About Recovery?

 The exercise, Watching A Football Game, begins with the group describing a running back carrying the football and being tackled behind the line of scrimmage.
 The description is reported in precise detail, including the angle of the player’s fall and which knee hit the ground first.
-The group is asked what happened?
+The group is asked what happened.
 Everybody in the group typically looks at each other confused, staring at the group leader as if he or she a complete idiot.
 The group leader asks the same question again, going around the room asking each participant what happened.
 Invariably, they all describe the process somewhat differently.

 Recovery Teaches Us Different Perspectives

-Examples: Somebody sitting in the first row on the fifty yard-line on the other side of the field would see the play much differently, than somebody sitting way up top on the side where the play took place.
-Or, a mother with two little children crying because they are cold and wet, may have only been able to glance at the play from the corner of her eye.
-Still another person, the father of the strong safety on the defensive team may have watched his son and didn’t even see the play at all!
+Examples: Somebody sitting in the first row on the fifty-yard line on the other side of the field would see the play much differently than somebody sitting way up top on the side where the play took place.
+Or, a mother with two little children crying because they are cold and wet may have only been able to glance at the play from the corner of her eye.
+Still another person, the father of the strong safety on the defensive team, may have watched his son and didn’t even see the play at all!
 The examples are endless.

 What does this have to do with recovery?